Sue: Is there any particular reason why this is in black and white?

 The Brigadier shoots Mailer in the nick of time.

 Me: You were right, love.

 Sue: Great cut, though.
-Nicely done.
+Very nicely done.

-Back in the lab, the Keller machine breaks free of its electronic lasso.
+The Keller machine breaks free of its electronic lasso.

 Sue: This scene is making me seasick.